 Arbitrage, or ‘scalping’, is a classic trading strategy that has been around for hundreds of years.
-Simply put, it is the technique of buying an asset cheap in place A and immediately selling it at a higher price in place B.
+Simply put, it is the technique of buying an asset in place A and immediately selling it at a higher price in place B. The art is in identifying price disparity across markets and market makers.

 In order to spot these opportunities, traders need access to asset prices.
 In the binary markets, this can only be achieved by having trading accounts with multiple brokers.